Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 a variety of programs, including [mesquite](http://mesquiteproject.org/mesquite/mesquite.html).

-You can also use the fasta2phylip.py python program of the scripts folder:
+You can also use the fasta2phylip.py python program in the scripts folder:

-    python ../../scripts/fasta2phylip.py siph16s.aligned.fasta siph16s.phy
+    fasta2phylip.py siph16s.aligned.fasta > siph16s.phy

+Take a look at your alignment in mesquite to make sure that there are no problems such as sequences that are in the wrong direction.

 ### Estimating the phylogeny with raxml